galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >    4    |      10      |    1.048.576
 >---------|--------------|-----------------------
 >
 > Thus, the k-mer size is a key parameter, which must be large enough to map  uniquely to the genome, but not too large, since it can lead to wasting computational resources.
-In the case of the human genome, k-mers of 31 bases in length lead to 96.96% of unique k-mers.
+In the case of the human genome, *k*-mers of 31 bases in length lead to 96.96% of unique *k*-mers.
 >
 >Each unique k-mer can be assigned a value for coverage based on the number of times it occurs in a sequence, whose distribution will approximate a Poisson distribution, with the peak corresponding to the average genome sequencing depth.
 From the genome coverage, the genome size can be easily computed.
-{: .details}
+{: .comment}

-In section we will use two basic tools to computationally estimate the genome features: Meryl and GenomeScope.
+In this section we will use two basic tools to computationally estimate the genome features: Meryl and GenomeScope.

 ## Generation of k-mer spectra with **Meryl**

-Meryl will allow us to generate the *k*-mer profile by decomposing the sequencing data into *k*-lenght substrings, counting the ocurrence of each *k*-mer and determining its frequency.
+**Meryl** will allow us to generate the *k*-mer profile by decomposing the sequencing data into *k*-length substrings, counting the occurrence of each *k*-mer and determining its frequency.
 The original version of Meryl was developed for the Celera Assembler.
-The current Meryl version compises three main modules: one for generating *k*-mer databases, one for filtering and combining databases, and one for searching databases. *K*-mers are stored in lexicographical order in the database, similar to words in a dictionary ({% cite Rhie2020 %}).
+The current Meryl version comprises three main modules: one for generating *k*-mer databases, one for filtering and combining databases, and one for searching databases. *K*-mers are stored in lexicographical order in the database, similar to words in a dictionary ({% cite Rhie2020 %}).

 > ### {% icon comment %} *k*-mer size estimation
 >